an ode to friends

 VIEWS MY OWN

-I’m a 20-something year old living in Cambridge, Massachusetts, USA.
-I’m a lover of life - in particular, sunsets over the ocean, thunderstorms, niche playlists, long meandering novels, and all cats.
+I am, among many things, a PhD candidate at MIT AeroAstro.
+Motivated to always learn, categorize, and create frameworks for my experiences, I write and share reflections on my PhD journey in a collection called fieldnotes.
 Fieldnotes are detailed observations collected by anthropologists, sociologists, and ethnographers while situated in an environment of interest; the obsessive intensity to learn and grasp and make sense of phenomena during the collection of fieldnotes is the way that feels most reflective of the way I live life.
-My fieldnotes serve as reminders for me of how beautiful, short, and stunning life is.